AmirMotefaker/Create-your-own-ChatGPT/README.md

-# Create your own ChaGPT
+# Create your own ChatGPT

 # Introduction
 - ChatGPT (Chat Generative Pre-trained Transformer) is an AI-powered chatbot created by [OpenAI](https://openai.com/) that enables users to have highly sophisticated, human-like conversations.
 The language model is capable of answering questions and assisting in various tasks, including writing emails, essays, and code.
 Due to its dialogue design, ChatGPT is capable of answering follow-up questions, acknowledging errors, questioning incorrect assumptions, and declining inappropriate requests.